5 Moves to Make When You Can't Pay Your Mortgage

 Fortunately, there are options available to support you if you're struggling with your mortgage.
 Here are five important steps to take if you can’t pay your mortgage right now.

 Nearly a third of people don’t maintain a budget, and even the most fastidious financial planners may be working with outdated information.
 When things are going well, it’s common for “wants” to masquerade as “needs.”
 To maintain a healthy financial outlook, now is the right time to evaluate your budget, prioritizing critical expenses and identifying opportunities to save money.

 If you haven't before, now's the time to create a true and thorough budget.
 If you're comfortable leveraging technology to help you understand your financial situation, there are plenty of money management apps available that can help you pull together a budget.

-2. Request a forbearance
+2. Request a deferral

 3. Consider refinancing

-For some borrowers, refinancing a mortgage can be a way to lower monthly payments while taking advantage of historically low interest rates.
+For some borrowers, refinancing a mortgage can be a way to lower monthly payments while taking advantage of low interest rates.
 However, homeowners will want to rigorously vet this path before proceeding.

 Most prominently, refinancing is often contingent upon equity, with banks looking for borrowers to have between 10 and 20% equity before refinancing.
 This will restrict this option to those with home equity and those who can carry the immediate costs of refinancing.